IsaacTieu/ColorWatch/README.md

 - `Warning Sign Length (frames)`: Duration of a warning sign being displayed on screen in frames.
   Example: `30` for a message to be displayed for 30 frames.
 For a 30 frames per second webcam, this would result in the warning sign lasting for 1 second.

 - `Webhook URL`: Specifies the webhook to send Microsoft Teams notifications to.
+Webhooks can be created with this [tutorial.](https://www.datacamp.com/tutorial/how-to-send-microsoft-teams-messages-with-python)
   Example: `false` for no Microsoft Teams message to be sent.

 - `Select Region of Interest (ROI)`: Press this button to select a ROI.
 This can be done by holding down left click on the mouse and dragging across the screen.